 When it comes to cruising, there’s simply no bigger — or busier — port than the Port of Miami.
-Also known as PortMiami, the cruise side of the port handles about 6 million passengers each year, making it the most popular starting point for cruises on the entire planet.
+Also known as PortMiami, the cruise side of the port handles about 6 million passengers in a typical year, making it the most popular starting point for cruises on the entire planet.

 With so much going on at the port, you might have questions about cruising from the city.
 For instance, how do you get to the port?
 Where do you park?
 What sort of tips and advice is there to make embarkation smoother?

 We’ve dug into the all the details of cruising from PortMiami below.
-It will give you all the details you need to know before you set sail.
+It will give you everything you need to know before you set sail.

 In This Article...